 You should allow at least 2-3 hours for this hike, as the distance is 1.5 miles (2.4 km) one way to the viewpoint, and it is a moderate hike.
 It climbs 800 feet (244 m) above Brooks Camp and offers views of the area with the Brooks River and Naknek Lake.
 If you want to reach the summit of Dumpling Mountain, which is 2440 feet (744 m), you will need to hike another 2.5 miles one way (4 km) beyond the overlook.
 The trailhead is located in the Brooks Camp Campground.

 TRIP TIP: Remember that you are in an area with no coverage, telephones do not work, and wild animals surround you.
 You can encounter a bear or a moose on almost every path.
 Prepare to hike.
 Check out our Alaska Packing List before your trip.
 We developed it based on our experiences from four trips around Alaska.

 Backcountry Hiking and Camping in Katmai

 Katmai National Park encompasses more than 4 million acres (nearly 6,400 square miles), most of which is designated wilderness.
 If you have more time to explore Katmai National Park and Preserve and have experience with rough terrain, and are familiar with wilderness camping, consider hiking and camping in the backcountry.
 Katmai is a wilderness park with endless possibilities for adventure.
 The land is wild and untamed.
 As there is no phone service, no internet connection, no facilities, or medical care, make sure you are well prepared for this.
+We camped in Denali National Park and know how challenging it is.
 Before the trip, check all regulations on the park’s website to have a safe visit.

 TRIP TIP: Before you hit the Katmai wilderness, ensure you are well prepared and know how to preserve The Seven Principles of Leave No Trace.